SYSadmin38/community.zabbix/README.md

 ### Requirements

-Some of the components in this collection requires additional dependencies.
+Each component in this collection requires additional dependencies.
 Review components you are interested in by visiting links present in the [Included content](#included-content) section.

-While the various roles and modules may work with earlier versions of Python and Ansible, they are only tested and maintained against Ansible Core >= 2.15 and python >= 3.9

-#### External Collections

-Additional collections may be required when running the various roles.

-* `ansible.posix`:  Required if using SELinux portion of any roles
-* `ansible.general`:  Required if using SELinux portion of any roles
-* `ansible.netcommon`:  Required when using the agent role
-* `community.mysql`:  Required for the proxy or server roles if using MySQL
-* `community.postgresql`:  Required for the proxy or server roles if using PostgreSQL
-* `community.windows`:  Required for the agent role if installing on Windows
+This is especially important for some of the Zabbix roles that require you to **install additional standalone roles** from Ansible Galaxy.

+For the majority of modules, however, you can get away with just:

+#### Ansible 2.10 and higher

+With the release of Ansible 2.10, modules have been moved into collections.
+With the exception of ansible.builtin modules, this means additonal collections must be installed in order to use modules such as seboolean (now ansible.posix.seboolean).
+The following collections are now frequently required: `ansible.posix` and `community.general`.
+Installing the collections:

 ```bash
 ansible-galaxy collection install ansible.posix